Workforce Training for Healthcare Careers

 The $1,999 fee for this course includes all books, materials and the cost of the National Health Careers (NHA) Phlebotomy Technician Certification (CPT) exam to be taken at the end of the class.

-Or, are you looking for credit certificates and AAS degrees like:
+Are you looking for credit certificates and Associate in Applied Science degrees like: